DavidMorano/other/src/macpublic/README.txt

 	"Public/Drop Box"
 	"rje"

-and all existing and with the proper permissions.
+and all both existing and with the proper permissions.